-- 4.23 The provision of new homes and jobs from 2016 to 2031 will take account of the Settlement Hierarchy set out below, and the opportunities provided by the completion of East-West Rail and the new Cambridge-Milton Keynes-Oxford growth corridor. - 4.24 The Selected Villages tier in the Settlement Hierarchy which has been a feature of the Milton Keynes Local Plan (2005) and Core Strategy (2013) has been removed, as the approach to delivering new development in villages and other rural settlements now places the emphasis on neighbourhood plans.
+4.29 The provision of new homes and jobs from 2016 to 2031, as outlined in the Settlement Hierarchy within Policy DS1, will be focused on, and adjacent to, the existing urban area of Milton Keynes and the three key settlements which are considered the most sustainable rural settlements taking into account their population, constraints, transport links and the capacity of services within the town.
+Provision will also be focused on the opportunities provided by the completion of East-West Rail and the new Cambridge-Milton Keynes-Oxford growth corridor.

+4.30 The Selected Villages tier in the Settlement Hierarchy which has been a feature of the Milton Keynes Local Plan (2005) and Core Strategy (2013) has been removed, as the approach to delivering new development in villages and other rural settlements now places the emphasis on neighbourhood plans.